 “Who?
 Who?
 Who?” cried the three baby owls.

 “A tasty fairy,” the mother owl said as she snapped Glimmer’s wing in two.
 “Now.
-This fairy can’t fly and it’s high time you learn to catch and kill on your own.
+Dinner can't escape and it’s high time you learn to catch and kill on your own.
 Mommy’s going out for a bit and when she gets back, she expects you'll all to have fed yourselves.
 Remember to share, children.”
 And with that, the mother owl flew the nest.

 The baby owls were unsure at first.
-Should they peck at the fairy?
-Pluck out her wings?
-Tear her apart a beak full at a time?
-Or do the kind thing and kill her quickly?
-As they were young and in need of experience they decided to do it slowly.
+Should they peck at it?
+Pluck out its wings?
+Tear it apart a beak-full at a time?
+Or do the kind thing and kill it quickly?
+As they were young and craved experience they decided to do it slowly.

 During their deliberations, scratching was heard outside their tree.